 Abstract:

-CoCrFeNi high-entropy alloy coatings were prepared on the surface of 304 stainless steel by laser cladding technology, and subsequently annealed at 500℃ for 2 hours.
-The microstructure, hardness and residual stress of the coatings and their effects on cavitation resistance were studied, and forming mechanism and cavitation damage behavior of high-entropy alloy coatings were revealed.
-Results indicated that the high-entropy alloy coating is a face-centered cubic (FCC) single-phase solid solution structure, and the overall quality of the coating is excellent, with no obvious pores and cracks.
-The top region is mainly equiaxed cellular crystals and the bottom is columnar dendritic crystals, and the average microhardness is 247.1 HV0.3, which is about 1.4 times that of 304 stainless steel.
-The coating has good thermal stability, after annealing, the physical phase of the coating did not change, and the dendritic crystal microstructures underwent a slight growth, resulting in a slight softening of the coating, but the tensile residual stress on the coating surface was released, and the
+To address the problems of low microhardness and poor cavitation resistance of 304 stainless steel, a method of preparing CoCrFeNi high-entropy alloy coatings by laser cladding technology was proposed.
+The coatings were subsequently annealed at 500 °C for two hours.
+The microstructure, hardness, and residual stress of the coatings and their effects on cavitation resistance were studied, and the forming mechanism and cavitation damage behavior of high-entropy alloy coatings were revealed.
+Results indicate that the high-entropy alloy coating by laser cladding is a face-centered cubic (FCC) single-phase solid solution structure, and the overall quality of the coating is excellent, with no obvious pores and cracks.
+The top region is mainly equiaxed cellular crystals; the bottom is columnar dendritic crystals; the average microhardness is 247.1 HV0.3, which is about 1.4 times that of 304 stainless steel.
+The coating has good thermal stability.
+After annealing, the physical phase of the coating does not change, but the dendritic crystal microstructures undergo a slight growth, resulting in a slight softening of the coating.
+The residual tensile stress on the coating surface is released.
+The residual stresses

 σx and

-σy were reduced by 67% and 76%, respectively.
-Cavitation cumulative mass loss of 304 stainless steel and coating with and without annealing is about 13.86 mg, 6.38 mg and 5.94 mg, respectively.
-The cavitation resistance of the coating was significantly higher than that of stainless steel, with a cavitation rate of 44% to that of the substrate.
-The CoCrFeNi high-entropy alloy coating can significantly improve the cavitation resistance of 304 stainless steel, and the cavitation resistance is further improved after the coating is annealed because the tensile residual stress is released after annealing, resulting in the suppression of cavitation fatigue crack extension.
+y directions, compared with those of the original coatings, are reduced by 67% and 76%, respectively.
+Cavitation-induced cumulative mass losses of 304 stainless steel and the coatings before and after annealing are about 13.86、6.38 and 5.94 mg, respectively.
+The cavitation resistance of the coating is significantly higher than that of stainless steel, with a cavitation rate of 44% to that of the substrate.
+The CoCrFeNi high-entropy alloy coating can significantly improve the cavitation resistance of 304 stainless steel, and the cavitation resistance is further improved because the residual tensile stress is released after the coating is annealed, resulting in the suppression of cavitation fatigue crack extension.